CKs-Technology-News/PrivacyTools/README.md

 - [SearchGar](https://github.com/roshanlam/SearchGar) – An Search Engine made in Python.
 - [SearXNG](https://github.com/searxng/searxng) – Privacy-respecting metasearch software.
 Keep in mind that anyone can create an instance an deliver ads, malware etc. [SearXNG is a fork of Searx with many usability fixes](https://github.com/searxng/searxng#differences-to-searx).
     - [SearX.be](https://searx.be/) – Example: SearX.be is located in the EU.
-    - [List of searx instances](https://searx.space/) – Shows different instances, choose one or more to use.
+    - [List of SearX instances](https://searx.space/) – Shows different instances, choose one or more to use.
 Click "..." in address bar to add as search engine.
     - [SearX.QT](https://notabug.org/CYBERDEViL/searx-qt) – Lightweight desktop application for Searx.
 - [SS](https://ss.wodferndripvpe6ib4uz4rtngrnzichnirgn7t5x64gxcyroopbhsuqd.onion/) – Onion based search engine focused on privacy.
 - [Swisscows](https://swisscows.com) – 100% anonymous, child-friendly, own servers in the Swiss alps (no cloud provider), everything is located outside of the EU and US.